 - The offender’s fiance or fiancee, or someone with whom the offender has, or previously had, an engagement or dating relationship, as defined in paragraph (10) of subdivision (f) of Section 243

 - The mother or father of the offender’s child

 Domestic Battery – Penal Code 243(e)(1)

-With this weakness of evidence, these types of cases are easily defendable.
-It often either turns into a “he said she said” or just a trial where the previous intimate partner who made the complaint does not want to testify.
+Given the lack of physical evidence, these types of cases are easily defendable.
+It often either turns into a “he said/she said,” or just a trial where the intimate partner who made the complaint does not want to testify.

 The prosecution’s burden of proof is “Beyond a reasonable doubt.”
 This is a very high burden to meet when there is only an officer testifying about statements from the alleged victim.
 As your defense lawyer, Mr. Ozols will investigate all statements being used against you and fight to keep them out.

 Many people don’t realize that the D.A.’s office generally doesn’t have the best case when prosecuting domestic battery.
 However, the San Diego prosecutor’s office will threaten to seek the maximum penalty at trial if you don’t accept an unfavorable plea deal.
 Our office has experience dealing with the San Diego D.A.
 We are not intimidated by this tactic and will not accept an unfair plea deal.
 Only the best criminal attorneys in San Diego fight hard for their clients.

 Domestic Violence and Criminal Threats – Penal Code 422